 Q: One of the most frustrating aspects of our upcoming divorce is going to be the problem of childcare due to both of us needing to work full-time.
 I am on two waiting lists but have no assurance my daughters will find an affordable placement.
 How do other Northland parents deal with this?

-A: Our child care crunch is a state-wide issue and many communities, including the city of Duluth, are striving to address it.
-Part of the problem has been created by regulations to help ensure the safety our children.
-The unintended consequences include the decline in providers who feel handcuffed by red tape.
-According to a Wilder Research report in 2018, the number of family child care programs in our region “has decreased by more than 20 percent since 2011.”
+A: Our childcare crunch is a state-wide issue and many communities, including the city of Duluth, are striving to address it.
+Part of the problem has been created by regulations to help ensure the safety of our children.
+The unintended consequences include a decline in providers who feel handcuffed by red tape.
+According to a Wilder Research report in 2018, the number of family childcare programs in our region “has decreased by more than 20 percent since 2011.”

-I realize this does not help you short term, but it’s useful to know that the problem is out in the open and is recognized as an important need to be dealt with.
+I realize this does not help your short term, but it’s useful to know that the problem is out in the open and is recognized as an important need to be dealt with.